Atmospheric, Earth, Marine, and Space Sciences Professor Career Video

 - Commitment to Research: Do you enjoy solving complex problems, conducting experiments, and publishing your findings?

-- Preparedness for Challenges: Are you ready to navigate the lengthy educational path, including earning a Ph.D. and the competitive academic job market?
+- Preparedness for Challenges: Are you ready to navigate the lengthy educational path, including earning a Ph.D. and navigating the competitive academic job market?

 Consider writing down your goals and weighing them against the demands and rewards of this profession.
 Self-reflection and tools like career aptitude tests and informational interviews can provide the clarity you need to make an informed decision.